Last updated: May 2021

 Indoor air contaminants come in many forms, from floating particulates like pet dander and smoke to chemical vapors that off-gas from the materials our homes are built from and products we bring into them.

 Because indoor air is essentially trapped, it cannot easily mix with fresh air and thus disperse these contaminants.
-Instead they tend to accumulate.
-(The same is true for viruses like the one that causes COVID-19; when the air is trapped inside, they accumulate.)
+Instead, the contaminants accumulate.
+T(he same is true for viruses like the one that causes COVID-19; when the air is trapped inside, they accumulate.)

-My dad recently added an additional air filter next to the printer in our warehouse, after reading this alarming study that shows that laser printers seriously degrade indoor air quality–to the point where some scientists say that working near a constantly-running laser printer could be “as bad for you as smoking.”
+We recently added an additional air filter next to the printer in our warehouse, after reading this alarming study that shows that laser printers seriously degrade indoor air quality.
+Some scientists say that working near a constantly-running laser printer could be “as bad for you as smoking.”

 In cities, even the outdoor air can be laden with things like diesel particulates and other toxins.
 It eventually works its way indoors and mixes.